ichermak/Izi/README.md

 #### Description

-Create a new cube '\<CubeName> - OverfeedingCheck' cloning a given one to check the overfed cells.
+Creates a new cube '\<CubeName> - OverfeedingCheck' cloning a given one to check the overfed cells.
 This process has been inspired by the Cubewise article below:
 https://code.cubewise.com/blog/how-to-find-out-where-you-overfeed-and-fix-it
 This process supports only cubes having at maximum 30 dimensions.